kunpai/ecs271-project/prompts/README.md

 - Total: 7443
 - Accuracy: 0.4052129517667607

+### Basic Prompting with only Addition and Subtraction

+We just put in the question as the prompt and see what the model generates.
+We only consider the addition and subtraction questions.

+- Correct: 1636
+- Incorrect: 2696
+- Total: 4332
+- Accuracy: 0.37790697674418605

 ### Textual Prompting

 We put in the question as the prompt and then gave the equation to solve.